Terrapin-Rocket-Team/Astra/docs/docs/user-guide/intro.md

 ## Utilities

 We describe utilities as any part of the library designed to be used as-is, without the end user (you) having to overload or otherwise modify it.
-The utilities offered by MMFS are:
+The utilities offered by Astra are:

 ### **[BlinkBuzz](blinkbuzz.md)**
 An (asynchronous!) utility for outputting patterned buzzes and LED blinks.